scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

    :scale: 70

+.. topic:: Question
+   :class: green

-.. note:: Can we trust our results to be actually useful?
+   Can we trust our results to be actually useful?

 Automatically Performing Grid Search
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~